skramm/homog2d/docs/homog2d_manual.md

 ### 3.4 - Polyline

-This class holds a set of points and models an arbitrary polygon.
+This class holds a set of points and models an arbitrary set of joined segments.
 It can be either open or closed (last points joins first one).
+If closed, and if it does not intersect itself, the it can be used to model a polygon.
 ```C++
 Polygon pl1;                  // default is open
 Polygon pl2( IsClosed::Yes ); // this one is closed